 JFK: A lot of people in the footwear industry get their start in retail or something at a similar level.
 How did you arrive in shoes at eBay?

 JC: I started in retail too.
 I worked for several big box companies previously, as a part of the various background teams that make shopping in store an easier experience.
 When I started at eBay, I was working in the watches category, which I’m sure you know is very similar to sneakers in their resale markets and obsessive fan bases (Oh, we know Jeff.)
-My passion for footwear has always been separated from my job, but when eBay offered me the chance to switch my focus onto footwear, I jumped at the opportunity.
+My passion for footwear has always been separated from my job, though required me to get side jobs for extra money to afford all of the shoes, but when eBay offered me the chance to switch my focus onto footwear, I jumped at the opportunity.

 What do you mean when you say eBay “offered” you the chance in footwear?

 Well, eBay has always been a hub for rare and expensive sneakers.
 A few years ago, when the community and market surrounding these shoes began to expand rapidly, it occurred to some at eBay to act on the large portion of the market they’d been cultivating for over 20 years now.
 I am always wearing sneakers in the office, and because of this, I was one of the first people they came to help get the refined sneakers category going.

 Wow, that’s a pretty spectacular offer.
 Was this a difficult transition for you?
 Were you nervous or excited about such a change?